-2) Pay your enrollment deposit
+2) Pay your enrolment deposit

 Save your spot and contribute to your first tuition payment by paying your deposit.
 Planning to commute?
 Your deposit is $200.
 Living in dorms?
 Your deposit is $400.

-Enrollment deposits can be paid by cheque or online through your application portal.
+enrolment deposits can be paid by cheque or online through your application portal.
 Deposits are due by May 1.
 They are fully refundable until June 1.

 Nursing students: You will be informed about admission into the nursing program at the beginning of April.
 Once you're admitted to the Nursing program, an additional $500 deposit must be paid to hold your spot in the program.